 The horse who in the fullness of time was to be acclaimed by many as the best horse to race in Australia since Tulloch and arguably his equal, was a near jet-black son of the sensational stallion, Bletchingly.
 He was out of an imported German mare named Ada Hunter and carried the soon to be familiar ‘yellow, red striped sleeves and cap’ of Melbourne financier, David Hains.
 Neat, well-proportioned and full of quality, Kingston Town was a handsome, athletic specimen and, as fate would have it, was being trained out of Tulloch Lodge by the same man that had put the polish on the famous son of Khorassan all those years before.
 Weighted on the limit with 48 kg and drawn in barrier eleven, Kingston Town was partnered in his racing debut at Canterbury by Mal Johnston.
 Although uneasy in the market, at flagfall the colt went off as the 5/1 second favourite in the race.
-Now, in racing as in life, big things often have small beginnings and the opening event at Canterbury Park on that March afternoon would be a case in point.
+However, unlike those written by Geoffrey Chaucer, this was to be a cautionary Canterbury tale.
+For in racing as in life, big things often have small beginnings and the opening event at Canterbury Park on that March afternoon would be a case in point.
 Seemingly suffering from pernicious anaemia, Kingston Town was slow out of the barrier, last to the turn, and finished last – and a bad last at that – in the race won by The Skite.
 Uncharacteristically, Johnston was lost for words upon returning to scale.
 It was a reminder that while history happens at once, legends sometimes take a little longer.

 Kingston Town’s price in the betting market that afternoon at Canterbury reflected the stable’s ambivalence about the colt’s chances.
 After all, he had already run last in two barrier trials.
 Certainly, Ernie Smith hadn’t imbued those close stable followers with any sense of inevitability about the winning prospects of the well-bred son of Bletchingly.
 For in truth the colt was proving something of a puzzlement to his famous brother.
 According to trainer T. J. Smith: “When the youngster first came into the stable he was a holy terror.
 He would walk in his box and then try to climb up the wall, roaring all the time.
 He had speed but he just refused to go one yard.”
 Prior to that Canterbury debacle, Tommy had been urging owner David Hains to agree upon a gelding operation for the horse.
 Understandably, given Kingston Town’s distinguished international bloodlines, Hains had resisted.
 Not so now.
 Within the week Kingston Town had suffered the unkindest cut of all and been sent out for a spell.